r-universe-org/help/README.md

 ## It is possible to customize the package build process with custom options/tools/variables

-No, that is not possible right now.
-This is on purpose: we want to make sure that the packages deployed on r-universe are reproducible and will work on the user machine as well, and do not depend on some hidden settings or tools.
+No, that is not possible.
 Think of R-universe more like your own mini-CRAN.
 The build environment is actually very similar to that of CRAN, if the package can build on CRAN, it will probably work on r-universe.

+This is on purpose: we want to make sure that the packages deployed on r-universe are reproducible and will work on the user machine as well, and do not depend on some hidden settings or tools.

 ## How to publish vignettes/articles which require custom software/tokens to render